a-dev-mobile/turn_gen/README.md

 # TurnGen

-TurnGen is a set of scripts combined into a command line tool, all scripts are written in dart language and run instantly, they are designed to minimize coding and simplify various tasks such as:
+TurnGen is a set of scripts combined into a command line tool, all scripts are written in dart language and run instantly without using build_runner, they are designed to minimize coding and simplify various tasks such as:

 - Working with Enum classes
-- Creating different methods in the Data class without using build_runner
+- Creating different methods in the Data class
 - Generating links to all files in the assets folder
 - Create union types from standard constructors